todthomson/intro-to-linux-dotnetcore-docker/Step1.md

 ## Prerequisites

-1. Download the latest [Ubuntu Desktop 14.04.4 LTS 64-bit ISO](https://launchpad.net/ubuntu/+cdmirrors) (i.e. `ubuntu-14.04.4-desktop-amd64.iso`) from your local Ubuntu mirror to save your quota and to download it as fast as possible.
+1. Download the latest [Ubuntu Desktop 14.04.4 LTS 64-bit ISO](https://launchpad.net/ubuntu/+cdmirrors) (e.g. `ubuntu-14.04.4-desktop-amd64.iso`) from your local Ubuntu mirror to save your quota and to download it as fast as possible.
 We're using 14.04.4 LTS as it's the primary GNU/Linux distribution (and version) being used by the .NET Core team.

 2. Download the latest [VirtualBox installer](https://www.virtualbox.org/wiki/Downloads) for your operating system of choice (e.g. for Mac OS X `VirtualBox-5.0.14-105127-OSX.dmg`).
 Also download the corresponding version of the [extension pack](https://www.virtualbox.org/wiki/Downloads) (e.g. for all operating systems `Oracle__VM__VirtualBox__Extension__Pack-5.0.14-105127.vbox-extpack`).
-This extension pack contains drivers for USB etc.
+This extension pack contains host drivers for USB etc.

 ## Installing and configuring VirtualBox